FormidableLabs/builder/README.md

 *Other Flags*

-By contrast, the various other Builder-specific flags that can be applied to a task like `--tries`, `--env`, etc., **will** apply to `pre|post` tasks, under the assumption that control flags + environment variables will most likely want to be used for the execution of all commands in the workflow.
+By contrast, the various other Builder-specific flags that can be applied to a task like `--env`, etc., **will** apply to `pre|post` tasks, under the assumption that control flags + environment variables will most likely want to be used for the execution of all commands in the workflow.

 So, for example: